Shigisan Engi Emaki: First scroll

 The first scroll, commonly titled "The Flying Granary", consists of a single long painted section, the calligraphic text having disappeared.
 It narrates the anecdote known as the "flying granary".
 Myōren used to send his bowl by air every day to the nearby village, where a wealthy farmer filled it with rice.
-One day, however, the farmer refused to take on this task and Myōren punished him by blowing up his entire rice barn.
+One day, however, the farmer refused to take on this task and Myōren punished him by causing his entire rice barn to fly away.
 The scroll thus opens with a scene showing the amazement and dismay of the villagers running after the flying granary.
 Several landscape scenes follow, in which travellers are astonished at this flying granary while the rich farmer on horseback and four of his people pursue their property.

 Myōren's home then suddenly appears in a mountain landscape.
 The monk is seated on his terrace, facing his visitors who then appear.
 The farmer bows to the monk and it is understood that he begs Myōren to give him back his rice.
 After a new short mountain landscape, we discover Myōren and his visitors in front of the rice granary.
 A servant places a bag of rice in Myōren's bowl, obviously on the order of the latter who explicitly points a finger at the bowl.
 The rest of the bags then begin to fly away.
 There follows, as for the flying granary, a long scene of landscapes flown over by sacks of rice, to the village where the little people are busy with their daily occupations - the women cook or collect fruit, a child and an old man are reading.
 Finally, a short landscape concludes the painting and the first scroll.